BARRACA is a rocky cove situated in the southern half

 viewpoint marked by a small tosca stone cross that overlooks the coast

 to the east with the island of Portitxol and the Cap Prim headland.
-Our
+There is

 destination of Cala Barraca is hidden from view to the right.
 The route